awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 ### Attaching or detaching a policy in an IAM account<a name="troubleshoot_roles_cant-attach-detach-policy"></a>

 Some AWS managed policies are linked to a service\.
 These policies are used only with a [service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role) for that service\.
-In the IAM console, when you view the **Summary** page for a policy, the page includes a banner to indicate that the policy is linked to a service\.
+In the IAM console, when you view the **Policy details** page for a policy, the page includes a banner to indicate that the policy is linked to a service\.
 You cannot attach this policy to a user, group, or role within IAM\.
 When you create a service\-linked role for the service, this policy is automatically attached to your new role\.
 Because the policy is required, you cannot detach the policy from the service\-linked role\.

 ### Changing policies for your IAM identities based on their activity<a name="troubleshoot_change-policies-based-on-activity"></a>